Sylius/Sylius/docs/customization/fixtures.rst

             /** @var ShippingMethod $shippingMethod */
             $shippingMethod = parent::create($options);

-            // here we protect object if part of our objects don't have new field if (!isset($options['deliveryConditions'])) {
+            // Protect object if part of our objects don't have new field if (!isset($options['deliveryConditions'])) {
                 return $shippingMethod;
             }